goutamthakur/gitlearning/README.md

 # gitlearning
 ### This repository is for me to learn git commands and github.
+It also contains some c programs